Henry White (Cape Treasurer General): Personal life and early career

 Born in Pamplemousses, Mauritius on 17 April 1813, his father was John White born in Dover, Kent his mother: Josephine Elizabeth Mabille born in Mauritius; White emigrated to the Cape when he was still young.
 He completed his studies at The Royal College of Surgeons, Lincoln's Inn Fields, London, obtaining his licence on 20 October 1834.
 Returning to the Cape, he became District Surgeon for Swellendam.
 He was effectively the Doctor for the Overberg region of the Cape, for the next twenty years.

 Dr White retired from his medical work in 1857, and invested his savings in setting up as a farmer on the Breede River nearby.
 His farm, which he named "The Retreat", comprised the modern Napkys Mond and Michielskraal properties, and he built a house which was later washed away by floods in 1902.
 He introduced the reaping machine to South Africa.
 He had earlier also introduced Angora goats to the Overberg and Karoo districts, but it was only in the Eastern Cape that they were a true success.
 He was also for many years involved in a project to begin exporting goat manure to his place of birth, Mauritius.
 Three years after setting up however, he abandoned and sold all his farms.

 A close like-long friend of Frank Reitz MLC, Dr White moved into the "Klein Huis" (the current farm dwelling) on Reitz's Rhenosterfontein estate outside Swellendam where he was the community's resident Doctor.

-For many years, Dr White and Frank Reitz were inseparable.
-They were described as a well-known, bookish, characterful duo, "lovably Dickensian in their ways and appearance", prone to "parish-pump preoccupation", and with a kindly, inclusive approach to all in the community.
+For many years, Dr. White and Frank Reitz were constant associates.
+The pair was recognized for their distinct appearance and scholarly interests, often focusing on local affairs while maintaining a welcoming attitude toward community members.